-Access to the statistical tools of digital platforms offer methods to measure the “connectedness” of readers and users to specific issues presented by RepresentUS-NY.
-The purpose of an online interaction platform is to aid in the development and support of volunteers, organization affiliates and associates.
-This must be a two-way communication.
-The Unbreak America video wants 11 million to see it and when I visited in early May 2019 and it was approaching 1 million.
-That is the is the kind feedback people need, but their is a great deal more possible.
+Access to the statistical tools of digital platforms offers methods to measure the “connectedness” of readers and users to specific issues presented by RepresentUS-NY.
+An online interactive platform aims to aid in the development and support of volunteers, organization affiliates, and associates.
+This must be two-way communication.
+The Unbreak America video wants 11 million to see it, and when I visited in early May 2019 and it was approaching 1 million.
+That is is the kind of feedback people need, but there is a great deal more possible.

 The failure of the Citizens Review Board is its inability get accountability and improve civic authority.
 Reporting on the history of advocacy within this specific community can build relationships for common ground with RepresentUS-NY on police corruption, concealment and cover-ups.